trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Unification of Groups and ProfilesCopy Location

-With TWS/IBGW build 983+, the API settings will have a new flag/checkbox, **“Use Account Groups with Allocation Methods”** (enabled by default for new users).
+With TWS/IBGW build 983+, the API settings will have a new flag/checkbox, **Ã¢â‚¬Å“Use Account Groups with Allocation MethodsÃ¢â‚¬Â** (enabled by default for new users).
 If not enabled, groups and profiles would  behave the same as before.
 If it is checked, group and profile  functionality will be merged.

 With TWS/IBGW Build 10.20+, this  setting is now enabled by default, and moving forward into new versions, the two systems can be deemed as interchangeable for modifying  allocation groups, placing orders, requesting account or portfolio  summaries, or requesting multiple positions.

 ### Order PlacementCopy Location

 For advisors to place orders to their [allocation groups](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#replace-fa) users would simply declare their allocation group name in the order  object.
-This would be done with the Order’s faGroup field.
+This would be done with the OrderÃ¢â‚¬â„¢s faGroup field.
 The example  to the right references a standard market order placed to our allocation group, MyTestProfile.

 -